Gataca logo

 • Choose one that allows you to demonstrate the benefits and that can be expanded gradually to a larger customer base as you gain experience.

-• Beyond identity verification and authentication processes, explore the possibility to issue credentials to your users
+• Beyond identity verification and authentication processes, explore the possibility to issue credentials to your users.

 • Create user stories and journey maps to visualize how users interact with the ID Wallet in the selected use case.

-• Estimate volumes for active users and issued credentials
+• Estimate volumes for active users and issued credentials.

-d.
+c.
 Choose the Right Technology Partner:

 Step 3: Incremental Scaling

 A successful pilot serves as a foundation for incremental scaling.
-Here's what to do in this phase:

 • Promote and educate your user base on using digital identity wallets for authentication and facilitate customer support if needed.